Daily Work is a Nonprofit that Supports People in Finding and Keeping Work

 Daily Work fills an unmet need for holistic, accessible job services for people experiencing barriers.
 We focus on employment as a means to long-term self-sufficiency and a thriving life.
 Work is not seen in isolation, but as an integral element of a healthy and full individual, family, and community experience.
 Read about our services.

-Life and work in COVID has made computers and internet connectivity a necessity.
+Life and work since COVID has made computers and internet connectivity a necessity.
 In-person anything is now virtual everything.
 Learn about our Technology Essentials Core Initiative (TECI) and how you can join the campaign to provide a core of tech essentials to job seekers eager to enhance their skillsets.
-Join the TECI effort.
+About the TECI effort.

 Our impact is best told through peoples' stories.
 For job seekers, employment provides a sense of self-worth, skill-building opportunities, and of course, income to meet basic needs and beyond.
 And for volunteer and intern case workers, the one-to-one collaboration brings immense satisfaction.
 See how lives are changed.